pladaria/xml-lexer/README.md

 - ES5 bundle with webpack
 - Stream interface (allow piping)
-- Improve and extract event-emitter to separate module (or reuse some other one)
 - Special treatment for Prolog and document type declaration
 - Special treatment for XML Comments
 - Special treatment for CDATA Sections